BenAttenborough/java-programming/data/part-13/2-UI-components-and-layout.md

 You can find a list of the available UI components on [https://docs.oracle.com/javase/8/javafx/user-interface-tutorial/](https://docs.oracle.com/javase/8/javafx/user-interface-tutorial/).
 The site also provides examples on how to use them.

 <!-- Käyttöliittymäkomponentteja on huomattava määrä.
 Niiden opiskeluun kannattaa käyttää verkossa olevia valmiita oppaita kuten edellä mainittua verkkosivua.
 Käyttöliittymäkomponentteja kannattaa kokeilla aluksi erikseen siten, että kokeilee yhden komponentin lisäämistä ja tarkastelee sen toimintaa. -->
-There is a considerable amount of different UI components.
+There are a considerable amount of different UI components.
 Using online materials, such as the one linked above, is a good way to learn about them.
 When staring out, components should be tried out in isolation by adding a single component at a time and inspecting how it works.

 <quiz id='35801f94-bbfe-597d-9e2f-6188485661d8'></quiz>